Flights to Hawaii

 When you fly from Auckland to Hawaii with Air New Zealand, you'll land in Honolulu on the island of Oahu.
 Then you can succumb to the charms of colourful Waikiki, Hawaii's most famous beach, or take your holiday to the northern side of the island for laid-back culture and adventures.
 For the best of both worlds, divide your time between the city and the northern beaches.

 About our flights to Hawaii

-Air New Zealand operates flights to Honolulu from Auckland every day of the week.
-They depart in the evening and arrive in the morning of the same day, so you have a whole day of fun stretching out in front of you.
+Our Honolulu flights depart in the evening and arrive in the morning of the same day, so you have a whole day of fun stretching out in front of you.
 Connections across our domestic network, including Wellington, Christchurch and Queenstown, make it easy to access flights to Hawaii from anywhere in New Zealand.

 Flight time from Auckland to Honolulu is around eight and a half hours and you have a choice of fare types - Seat, Seat + Bag, The Works, Premium Economy and Business Premier™.
 All fares to Honolulu include an on-demand seatback entertainment system.